+Discount Rate 7.28%, based on the CERBT Strategy 1 investment policy

+Salary increases 3.00% plus merit component

+Inflation rate 2.50%

-Discount Rate 7.28%, based on the CERBT Strategy 1 investment policy Salary increases 3.25% plus merit component Inflation rate 2.26% Investment rate of return 7.28% based on CERBT Strategy 1 investment policy Healthcare cost trend rate 7.15% for 2022 decreasing each year to an ultimate rate of 5.00% for 2031 and later years
+Investment rate of return 7.28% based on CERBT Strategy 1 investment policy Healthcare cost trend rate 5.20% for 2022 through 2034, 5.00% for 2035 through 2049, 4.50% for 2050 through 2064, and 4.00% thereafter

-Assumption Changes: The average per capita claims cost was updated to reflect actual 2021 and 2022 premiums.
+Assumption Changes: The Inflation rate was changed to 2.50% and the Healthcare cost trend rate was changed to 5.20%

-NOTE 9 - POST EMPLOYMENT BENEFITS OTHER THAN PENSIONS (Continued)

 Discount rate.
-GASB 75 requires a discount rate that reflects the following:
+GASB Statement No. 75 requires a discount rate that reflects the following:

-- a) The long-term expected rate of return on OPEB plan investments to the extent that the OPEB plan's fiduciary net position (if any) is projected to be sufficient to make projected benefit payments and assets are expected to be invested using a strategy to achieve that return; - b) A yield or index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher - to the extent that the conditions in (a) are not met.
+- a) The long-term expected rate of return on OPEB plan investments to the extent that the OPEB plan's fiduciary net position (if any) is projected to be sufficient to make projected benefit payments and assets are expected to be invested using a strategy to achieve that return; - A yield or index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher - to the extent that the conditions in (a) are not met.